abdollahzadehghalejoghi/ngOidc/README.md

 # Sample

-There is a sample in the `sample`-Folder.
+There is a sample in the `sample` Folder.

 ## SignIn Method Sample
+Redirects the user to OpenId Page.
 ```javascript
  $auth.signinRedirect();
 ```